-I enjoy sharing the technical and practical knowledge I’ve gained with others and run workshops and sessions on field recording, ecological sound art, live sound and digital music making.
+I run technical and creative workshops and sessions on field recording, ecological sound art, live sound and digital music making.

 Introduction to Field Recording, August 2018

 This short workshop for Yorkshire Sound Women Network combined hands-on use of a variety of recording equipment with technical information on microphone types, polar patterns, mono and stereo recording, and tips for making high quality recordings in the field.
 A listening-back session at the end provided opportunity to listen to each others recordings and provide friendly feedback.

 This series of six morning sessions at Hoot Creative Arts included a sound walk and short field trips to the local park and canal to pond-dip, make field recordings and observe and listen to underwater life.
 Expert field recordist and sound artist Jez Riley French joined us for a guest session.
 Later sessions involved creative work back at Hoot, including use of the music studio facilities and digital music making software to make soundscapes.
 The sessions were not only a chance to learn some field recording and digital music-making skills, but also an opportunity to connect to the local environment and nature through creative activity.

 This workshop for complete beginners was run at Hoot Creative Arts and specifically designed to encourage more women to find out about and get involved in digital music making.
 Following on from this introductory session attendees were able to attend Hoot’s regular Tech-Know digital music making sessions and continue to develop their skills.

 understanding Logic’s Pro X’s user interface,